StefRuseva88/unit-tests-chai-mocha/README.md

 # Unit-Testing-Chai-Mocha
+## This is a test project for Back-End Test Technologies January 2024 Course @ SoftUni.
-Unit Tests with JS using Chai Library and Mocha Framework
+### Unit Tests with JS using Chai Library and Mocha Framework